texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

 When you divide two integers, the remainder of the two numbers is left out.
 This is called **truncation**.

-In integer division., `5 / 2` will give you 2, not 2.5.
+In integer division, `5 / 2` will give you 2, not 2.5.
 If you want the full value, you must use floats.

 The `%` (**modulus**) operator gives you the remainder of integer division.